aische/hwfi/docs/tool-use.md

         pure (mJson >>= either (const Nothing) Just . coerceFromJson resultTy)
 ```

-If an agent step is non-cacheable, resuming after a crash **re-runs the
-entire agent loop from scratch**, re-issuing every model call (cost) and
-re-executing every tool call (side effects — e.g. `builtin/write-file`).
-For a long agent loop this is expensive and potentially unsafe.

-The principled fix is **intra-step caching**: give each model-chosen tool
-call a deterministic sub-key (e.g.
-`hash(agent-step-key, round-index, tcName, canonical(tcArguments))`) and
-cache tool results individually.
-On resume, the loop replays: model calls
-whose *inputs* match are served from cache, tool calls whose sub-key hits
-are skipped.
-This is the same content-addressing idea as `RunStore`'s step
-cache, applied one level down.
-It is real design work and touches
-`StepKey`, `RunStore`, and the trace schema.

-### 4.3 Tracing

-New trace event bodies are needed so `hwfi show` and `ctx.trace` can
-represent an agent loop: something like `agent-round-start`,
-`agent-tool-call` (name + redacted args), `agent-tool-result`,
-`agent-round-end`, and the final answer. `EventBody` (in
-`Hwfi.Runtime.Trace`) plus `eventToJson`/`eventFromJson`/`renderEvent` all
-need the new constructors.
-Redaction (§8.3.4, A8) must apply to tool
-arguments and results the same way it applies to step args today
-(`redactedJson` in `execStep`).

-### 4.4 Error handling posture

-v1 aborts on the first error ("Control-flow-driven error handling
-(`try`/recover) … deferred; v1 aborts on the first error", spec §13).
-But
-an agent loop *needs* to turn a failed tool call into a tool message the
-model can react to and retry — otherwise a single malformed tool call kills
-the run.
-So the agent builtin introduces a **localized, recoverable error
-boundary** inside an otherwise abort-on-error engine.
-We must decide which
-failures are recoverable (bad tool arguments, tool returning an error
-result) vs. fatal (workspace lock lost, provider auth failure).
-This is a
-deliberate, scoped exception to the global policy and should be documented
-as such.

-### 4.5 Sandbox and secrets

-- Tools the model calls still run through hwfi's sandboxed `Workspace`, so
-  path-traversal protection (§7.1) is preserved for free — provided we
-  route through the executor and do **not** expose `llm-simple`'s FS tools
+If an agent step is merely non-cacheable, resuming after a crash re-runs the
+**entire** loop — re-issuing every model call (cost) and re-executing every
+tool call (side effects like `builtin/write-file`).
+Two complementary fixes,
+both enabled by §3:

+- **Intra-step content-addressed caching.** Give each model call and each
+  tool call a deterministic sub-key
+  (`hash(agent-step-key, round, tcName, canonical(tcArguments))`) and cache
+  results individually — the same idea as `RunStore`'s step cache, one level
+  down.
+On resume, matching model/tool calls are served from cache.
+- **Serialized machine state.** Because the loop is reified as a
+  step/continuation value (§3.4), the run dir can persist the current
+  `Stack`, and resume reloads it. hwfi's `RValue`/`Type` split makes this
+  serializable without `unsafeCoerce`.
+This is the larger change and should
+  be its own sub-milestone.

+### 5.3 Tracing

+New `EventBody` constructors are needed (in `Hwfi.Runtime.Trace`) so
+`hwfi show` and `ctx.trace` can represent an agent loop: e.g.
+`agent-round-start`, `agent-tool-call` (name + redacted args),
+`agent-tool-result`, `agent-round-end`, final answer — plus
+`eventToJson`/`eventFromJson`/`renderEvent`.
+Redaction (§8.3.4, A8) must
+apply to tool arguments and results exactly as `redactedJson` applies to
+step args today.

+### 5.4 Error-handling posture

+v1 aborts on the first error (spec §13).
+An agent loop needs to turn a
+failed tool call into a tool message the model can react to and retry —
+otherwise one malformed call kills the run.
+So the agent step introduces a
+**localized, recoverable error boundary**. `../llm-workflow` models this
+cleanly as a `WCatch`/`KCatch` continuation frame (§3.5); hwfi should adopt
+the same first-class approach rather than a special case.
+We must still
+classify which failures are recoverable (bad tool args, tool error result)
+vs. fatal (lock lost, provider auth failure).

+### 5.5 Sandbox and secrets

+- Tools the model calls run through hwfi's sandboxed `Workspace`, so
+  path-traversal protection (§7.1) is preserved for free — provided we route
+  through the executor and do **not** expose `llm-simple`'s FS tools
   directly.
-- `Secret<_>` inputs must never be model-supplied or interpolated into the
+- `Secret<_>` inputs must never be model-supplied or interpolated (§5.5,
-  prompt (§5.5, A8).
-Enforced at type-check (§3.2 above): a tool with a
+  A8) — enforced at type-check (§4.2).
+- A readonly bit on tools/workflows (as `llm-workflow` uses,
+  `filterReadonlyTools`) lets a readonly agent run drop mutating tools.
-  secret parameter is not eligible as an agent tool.
+- `builtin/introspect` probably should not be reachable as an agent tool
-- The introspection escape hatch (`builtin/introspect`) exposes the whole
+  (it exposes the whole run to the model's context).
-  run (redacted).
-If it were reachable as an agent tool the model could
-  pull the entire trace/bindings into its context; probably it should be
-  disallowed as an agent tool.

-### 4.6 Type-checking the new builtin
+### 5.6 Type-checking the new builtin

 `Hwfi.Check.Builtins` and `Hwfi.Check.Graph` (`builtinFingerprint`) must
-learn `builtin/llm-agent`, including validating that every element of
+learn `builtin/llm-agent`, validating that every element of `tools` is a
-`tools` is a `ToolRef`/`WorkflowRef` and that none of the referenced
+`ToolRef`/`WorkflowRef` and that no referenced callee takes secrets.
+Runtime
-callees take secrets.
-The import graph checker already rejects circular
-tool imports (spec §12); an agent tool set can reintroduce cycles at
-runtime (model calls A which the agent-loop lets call B which calls A), so
+recursion (model calls A → agent lets A call B → B calls A) is bounded by
-a recursion/round cap is the safety net, not the type checker.
+the round cap, not the type checker; the existing circular-import check
+(spec §12) does not cover model-driven cycles.

-## 5. Proposed milestone shape
+## 6. Proposed milestone shape

 Ordered so each step is independently testable:

 1. **Schema translation** `Type -> JSON Schema`, with secret/ref rejection.
    Pure, unit-testable.
-2. **Executor callback** so a builtin can re-enter dispatch
-   (`beCallRef`), or move the agent builtin into the executor.
+Reused for both tool params and submit output.
+2. **Evaluator refactor**: express step execution as a reified
+   step/continuation machine over `RValue` (modelled on
+   `../llm-workflow`), so tools, sub-workflows, and — later — control flow
+   share one loop.
+This is the foundational change.
-3. **`builtin/llm-agent`** with hwfi's own loop over `LLM.Generate`,
+3. **`builtin/llm-agent`** driving that machine over `LLM.Generate`, with
+   model tool calls reified as `RunWorkflow`-style steps; marked
-   marked non-cacheable initially.
+   non-cacheable initially.
 Type-check + graph fingerprint support.
+4. **Mandatory submit tool** for typed agent output (§3.3).
-4. **Trace events** for rounds/tool-calls/results, with redaction, plus
+5. **Trace events** for rounds/tool-calls/results, with redaction, plus
    `hwfi show` rendering and `eventFromJson` round-trip.
-5. **Intra-step caching** (§4.2): per-tool-call and per-model-call
-   sub-keys, so resume doesn't replay a whole loop.
-This is the largest and
+6. **Intra-step + serialized-state resume** (§5.2).
+Largest; own
-   should be its own sub-milestone.
+   sub-milestone.
-6. **Docs**: promote the relevant part of spec §13 into a real §6 entry and
+7. **Docs**: promote the relevant part of spec §13 into a real §6 entry and
-   an assertion (A-series) for the loop behaviour.
+   an A-series assertion for the loop behaviour.

-## 6. Recommendation
+## 7. Recommendation

+Build it, and use `../llm-workflow` as the architectural reference.
+The
-The feature is worth building and fits the type system cleanly (refs +
+feature fits hwfi's type system cleanly (refs + `dispatch` already exist),
-dispatch already exist).
-The provider loop is small. **Do not** try to
+and `llm-workflow` proves the control-flow shape works on top of
+`llm-simple`.

+Two firm positions, both reinforced by the prior art:

-bolt on `llm-simple`'s `LLM.Agent` and FS tools wholesale — that fights the
+1. **Do not adopt `llm-simple`'s `LLM.Agent` loop or FS tools wholesale.**
-persistence and redaction model and widens the dependency surface `spec
-§10` deliberately keeps narrow.
-Instead, synthesize `ToolDef`s from hwfi
-signatures, drive a thin loop over `LLM.Generate`, and route every
+   Synthesize `ToolDef`s from hwfi signatures, and route every model-chosen
-model-chosen call back through `Hwfi.Runtime.Executor`.
+   call back through `Hwfi.Runtime.Executor`.
+The FS tools bypass hwfi's
+   sandbox/trace/typing; the fixed recursive loop bypasses the reified
+   state that resume needs.
+2. **Build one evaluator, not a bolted-on loop.** Model step execution as a
+   defunctionalized step/continuation machine over `RValue`, exactly as
+   `../llm-workflow` does over its `Final`/`PromptArgs` types — but without
+   `unsafeCoerce`, since hwfi values are already dynamically typed.
+Then the
+   agent tool loop, sub-workflow calls, and the M6 control-flow constructs
+   (`if`/`foreach`/`par`) are one mechanism.

-The genuine cost is **not** the loop — it is reconciling nondeterministic,
+The genuine cost is **not** the loop — `llm-workflow` shows it is small.
+It
-model-driven calls with hwfi's deterministic caching/resume contract
+is (a) reconciling nondeterministic model-driven calls with hwfi's
-(§4.1–4.2) and introducing a scoped recoverable-error boundary (§4.4).
-Those two decisions should be settled before any code is written.
+deterministic caching/resume contract (§5.1–§5.2), which `llm-workflow`
+does *not* solve because it has no persistence, and (b) making the reified
+machine state serializable for resume.
+Settle those two before writing code.